 She teaches a variety of undergraduate and graduate courses on nineteenth-century American literature and poetics.
 She was the recipient of a 2016 Kemper Fellowship for Teaching Excellence.

-She is currently the Associate Provost for Faculty Success and the Chair of the English Department.
+She is currently the Associate Provost for Faculty Success.

 W. T. Kemper Fellow for Excellence in Teaching.
 2016